 If you like the idea behind the Blink cameras, but fall more in the Google Home camp than the Amazon Alexa camp, the Nest Cam IQ is worth checking out.

-Not only does it have similar night vision to the Blink XT, but it’s also loaded with additional features, including familiar face recognition and a 4K image sensor.
+Not only does it have night vision, like the Blink XT2, but it’s also loaded with additional features, including familiar face recognition and a 4K image sensor.
 If you’re more worried about burglars than checking in on your cats, the Nest Cam IQ may be worth the extra money.

 You don’t need a monthly subscription to use the basic features of the Nest Cam IQ, but if you want access to its top features—including familiar face recognition—you’ll need to shell out an additional $5 to $30 every month.

 Fits these needs: